Searching for a leadership role in an international school

 Search Associates can also help you by reviewing your BIO section within your Search online file, your letters of application, and your CV, and providing suggestions.
 We have experienced international leaders on staff who have extensive experience in recruiting leaders for their schools.
 Part of the service entitles you to access their advice and expertise – all you have to do is ASK US by sending an email to your Search office.

-In addition, based on the depth and range of experience that Search Associates staff have, we can help candidates understand how to write letters to help international recruiters understand the transferability of the skill set of ‘first timers’ overseas, structure the CV in a way that will also help, and if they get interviews, help with interviews.
-Listen to Nick explain his tips for career advancement at the podcast “Where’s your head at.”
+In addition, based on the depth and range of experience that Search Associates staff have, we can help candidates understand how to write letters so that international recruiters understand the transferability of the skill set of ‘first timers’ overseas, structure the CV in a way that will also help, and if they get interviews, help with interviews.
+You may like to listen to Nick explain his tips for career advancement at the podcast “Where’s your head at.”